Helping Cyclists Save Money.

 Cycling is a gear-heavy sport.
 At a minimum, you need a helmet.
 Sure, it isn’t required by law in many states, but I’ve had a helmet save me enough times that I am adamant about their use.

 Pretty soon, you get tired of always running to the gas station to get air, and so you invest in an air pump.
-Lights are handy for our commuting friends and those who often drive on the road (I use my light during the daytime), and Speedometers are a fun vanity piece that every serious rider invests in.
+Lights are handy for our commuting friends and those who live in urban communities (I use my light during the daytime), and Speedometers are a fun vanity piece that every serious rider invests in.

 Of course, if you don’t want thus running off with your bike you’ll need a bike lock.